List of people related to Quranic verses

 This page is a List of people related to Quranic verses:

 Ahl al-Bayt

 The Ahl al-Bayt was Muhammad's household.
 Shi'a and Sunni have differing views regarding who is included among them, and also different views regarding which verses are associated with the household.
-Sunni considers Muhammad's wives, Children of Muhammad and uncles of Muhammad and their children are the Ahl al Bayt.
+Sunni consider Muhammad's wives, Children of Muhammad and uncles of Muhammad and their children the Ahl al-Bayt.